 - Your application must include all three of the following AS ONE DOCUMENT:

-(1) A page with your name, contact information (phone, address, e-mail address), school affiliation, current enrolment status, and title of the research.
+(1) A page with your name, contact information (phone, address, e-mail address), school affiliation, current enrolment status, and title of your research project.

-(2) A page with an abstract of up to 1000 characters including spaces summarising the research.
+(2) A page with an abstract of up to 200 words summarising the research.

 (3) A research summary limited to 500 words single-spaced on a single A4 page (12-point Times New Roman font) detailing Purpose, brief Intro, Method, Results, and Discussion/Implications.
 The summary can include up to two Tables and/or Figures (that’s 2 in total) and/or extracts from qualitative interview transcripts that are not included in the word count and may be included on additional pages.
 A reference list is not required.
 Omit the author’s name and school affiliation within the research summary and abstract, BUT include the title of the submission in the header of every page.

-In short, that’s 3 separate pages in the ONE MERGED PDF document (with the allowance of 1-2 extra pages for 2 tables and/or figures in total or transcript extracts).
+In short, that’s 3 separate pages in the ONE document (with the allowance of 1-2 extra pages for 2 tables and/or figures in total or transcript extracts).

-- Applications can only be submitted electronically as an e-mail attachment (PDF format) to Peter Strelan [email@example.com] by 26 February, 2018.
-Please write “SASP 2018 Outstanding PG Research Award YOUR SURNAME” as the subject of the email.
+- Applications can only be submitted electronically as an e-mail attachment (Microsoft Word or PDF format) to Danny Osborne [firstname.lastname@example.org] by 22 January, 2019.
+Please write “SASP 2019 Outstanding PG Research Award” as the subject of the email.

 - Up to six finalists will be chosen based on the merits of the entire application.
 In previous years, finalists have submitted applications based on projects that [a] are programmatic (i.e., multi-study papers that build on each other), [b] theoretically innovative, and [c] communicate the implications (theoretical and/or practical) of the results.

-- Finalists and non-finalists will be notified by early March, 2018.
+- Finalists and non-finalists will be notified by mid-February, 2019.

 - Unsuccessful applicants’ submissions will still be considered for presentation as part of the SASP conference.
-(Remember to also submit your abstract via the regular portal and indicate in the “Notes to Organisers” box that your abstract is being considered for the Outstanding Postgraduate Research Award.)
+(Remember to also submit an individual abstract via the regular portal and indicate that you are also applying for the Outstanding Postgraduate Research Award.)

 - Finalists and non-finalists should register for SASP in the usual way.